The history of gondolas

 Today, gondolas are still an important part of Venetian life, but their role has changed.
 While in the past they were a common means of transport, today they serve mainly tourists and romantic couples.
 For many visitors to Venice, a ride in a gondola is an unforgettable experience that gives them a glimpse into the historical and cultural heart of the city.

 The price for a gondola ride in Venice is regulated, but can vary depending on the time of day and length of the trip.
 It ranges from €90 for the whole gondola (which can hold up to 5 people) for a 30-minute ride during the day (until 19:00).
 After 19:00, the price increases to around €110 for 30 minutes.many gondoliers offer special romantic packages that include a ride accompanied by live music (usually a singer and an accordion player) or even a bottle of champagne.
 These packages can cost around €150-200.
-If you book a gondola locally, it may sometimes be possible to negotiate a slightly lower price or a longer sailing time, especially outside the peak tourist season.it is always a good idea to confirm the length of the cruise and price with the gondolier in advance.
+If you book a gondola locally, it may sometimes be possible to negotiate a slightly lower price or a longer cruise time, especially outside the peak tourist season.it is always a good idea to confirm the length of the cruise and price with the gondolier in advance.

 Venice is considered one of the most romantic places in the world, so it's no wonder there is a tradition that if a couple kisses under any of the canal bridges on a gondola ride, their love will be everlasting.